Origins of the Raw Food Diet for Dogs

 If your dog has a sensitive stomach, or is more advanced in years, it is a good idea to transition into a raw diet over a period of one or two weeks.
 To do this, start by adding raw food to the established diet in a 30/60 ratio, progressively increasing the raw portion until it is 100% of the meal.

 You may choose to get your vet’s input on the merits of a raw diet for your dog.
-And the best vets will put the wellbeing of their animal patients first, even if it means entertaining some new ideas and at times shedding a few pre-conceived ones.
+And the best vets will put the wellbeing of their animal patients first.
+Even if it means entertaining some new ideas and, at times, shedding a few pre-conceived ones in the process.